Concept Bottleneck Large Language Models

-\paragraph{Module 1: Training CB-LLM.} This is the main module of CB-LLM (generation).
-The text sample $x$ is first sent to the pretrained LLM $f_\textrm{LLM}$, and the output is then passed through the CBL with ReLU $f^+_\textrm{CBL}$ and the unsupervised layer $f_\textrm{unsup}$.
-Note that we also apply a ReLU function after the CBL to eliminate ambiguity, just as in our classification setting.
-The outputs of these layers are then concatenated to form the final hidden state, which is subsequently unembedded through the final linear layer $f_\textrm{FL}$, producing the token logits for prediction.
+\paragraph{Module 1: CB-LLM training.} This is the main module of \algoname{generation}.
+The text sample $x$ is first processed by the pretrained LLM $f_\textrm{LLM}$, generating a latent representation of dimension $d$.
+This representation is then passed through the CBL with ReLU, denoted as $f^+_\textrm{CBL}: \mathbb{R}^d \to \mathbb{R}^k$, and the unsupervised layer $f_\textrm{unsup}: \mathbb{R}^d \to \mathbb{R}^u$, where $k$ is the number of concepts and $u$ is the number of unsupervised neurons in $f_\textrm{unsup}$.
+To eliminate ambiguity, we apply a ReLU function after the CBL, consistent with our classification setting.
+The outputs of these layers are then concatenated to form the final hidden state, which is subsequently unembedded through the final linear layer $f_\textrm{FL}: \mathbb{R}^{k+u} \to \mathbb{R}^{|\mathcal{V}|}$, producing token logits over the vocabulary $\mathcal{V}$.
 Unlike the classification setting, we jointly train $f^+_\textrm{CBL}$, $f_\textrm{unsup}$, and $f_\textrm{FL}$ to make concept and token predictions.
-The training loss for Module 1 includes three parts, concept loss $\mathcal{L}_c$, token loss $\mathcal{L}_t$ and the elastic-net regularization $R$: $\mathcal{L}_c+\mathcal{L}_t + \lambda R(W)$, where $W$ is the weight between the output of CBL and the token predictions.
+The training loss for Module 1 includes three parts, concept loss $\mathcal{L}_c$, token loss $\mathcal{L}_t$ and the elastic-net regularization $R$: $\mathcal{L}_c+\mathcal{L}_t + \lambda R(W)$, where $W\in\mathbb{R}^{k\times|\mathcal{V}|}$ is the weights between the output of CBL and the token predictions.
 The concept loss is the cross entropy loss between CBL's output and concept label $y_c$: where CE is the Cross-Entropy loss, and $\theta_1$ and $\theta_2$ are the parameters of the backbone LLM and the CBL respectively.
 This ensures the neurons in CBL learn the corresponding concepts.
 The token loss is the cross entropy loss between the next token prediction and the next token label $y$: where $\ell$ is the sequence length, and $\theta_3$ and $\theta_4$ are the parameters of the unsupervised layer and the final layer respectively.
-This is the standard loss used in LLM training. \paragraph{Module 2: Adversarial training.} The purpose of Module 2 is to ensure that the unsupervised layer $f_\textrm{unsup}$ does not contain any knowledge related to the concepts.
+This is the standard loss used in LLM training. \paragraph{Module 2: Adversarial Training.} The purpose of Module 2 is to ensure that the unsupervised layer $f_\textrm{unsup}$ does not contain any knowledge related to the concepts.